mierbear/miercury/scripts/fish.md

 yobu - bluering octopus

 idea scrapped!! but if you see this, you know where i was going with it LOLOLOL

+TO DO LIST:

+- revamp fish difficulties
+-